Reading

 Where is our trust placed?

-“Cursed is the man who trust in man …”
+“Cursed is the man who trusts in man …”

-We either place our trust in fallen humanity, or,
+We either place our trust in man and obtain curse, or

-It is where our trust is placed in that helps us understand the solution to our heart-problem.
+That is the matter here, and helps us understand the solution to our heart-problem.

 Only God can fix us.
 We cannot trust in any other thing.

-So a question for us today, as we read this passage, is – Am I placing my trust for all of life, the big things, the little things, the in-between things; am I trusting in the Creator God?
+The question for us today, as we read this passage – Am I placing my trust for all of life (big things, little things, in-between things) in our Creator God?

 * Father God,

-Thank You that in You we find blessing.
+Thank You that in You and You alone we find blessing.

-Please help us place our trust in You today, moment by moment as the days unfold, growing closer to You each day.
+Please help us to place our trust in You today, moment by moment, and each day onwards.

 Amen.